 While the S10 Plus marks a new design era for Samsung, it hasn’t ripped up the rulebook here.
-The same basic look that has characterised the Galaxy S range in recent years is retained, with the curved edges, metal frame and button placement.
-The bottom edge is home to the 3.5mm headphone jack (a real rarity these days), USB-C port and one of the two stereo speakers.
-The right-hand edge has the power button, while the opposite side houses the volume rocker and ‘Bixby’ button (which, you’ll be pleased to hear, can be customised so you can launch a different app with it).
-The top of the phone has the SIM card tray and a noise-cancelling microphone.
+The same basic look that has characterized the Galaxy S range in recent years is retained, with the curved edges, metal frame, and button placement.
+The bottom edge is home to the 3.5mm headphone jack (a real rarity these days), USB-C port, and one of the two stereo speakers.
+The right-hand edge has the power button, while the opposite side houses the volume rocker and the ‘Bixby’ button (which, you’ll be pleased to hear, can be customized so you can launch a different app with it).
+The top of the phone has a SIM card tray and a noise-canceling microphone.

 Spin the device around, and you’ll find a triple camera array accompanied by an LED flash on the back.
 Below this is the Samsung logo, and that’s it; the rear of the S10 Plus is otherwise composed of featureless glass.
 The phone has an IP68 rating for water and dust resistance, too, in case you were wondering.